PatchesOHoolihan/Babysitter-Kata/README.md

 	- The bedtime must not be before the start time.
 	- The bedtime must not be after the end time.
 	- The bedtime *can* be the same as either the start or end time.
 - The inputs are in the form of times of the day and are constrained by the kata to be from 5pm to 4am, excluding partial hours.
-Therefore there are a total of 12 possible values that can be used as inputs (ignoring the constraints mentioned in the previouse bullet point).
+Therefore there are a total of 12 possible values that can be used as inputs (ignoring the constraints mentioned in the previouse bullet points).
 - To make the calculations easier, we can make a method to covert the times to integers (e.g. 5pm becomes 0, 4am becomes 11).

 ## Basic walkthrough of what our code will do